-After oral administration fluconazole is well absorbed, and plasma levels (and systemic bioavailability) are over 90% of the levels achieved after intravenous administration.
+After oral administration, fluconazole is well absorbed, and plasma levels (and systemic bioavailability) are over 90% of the levels achieved after intravenous administration.
 Oral absorption is not affected by concomitant food intake.
 Peak plasma concentrations in the fasting state occur between 0.5 and 1.5 hours post-dose.
 Plasma concentrations are proportional to dose.
-Ninety percent steady state levels are reached by day 4-5 with multiple once daily dosing.
-Administration of a loading dose (on day 1) of twice the usual daily dose enables plasma levels to approximate to 90% steady-state levels by day 2.
+Ninety percent steady-state levels are reached by Days 4-5with multiple once-daily dosing.
+Administration of loading dose (on day 1) of twice the usual daily dose enables plasma levels to approximate to 90% steady-state levels by day 2.